-Scenario 2: Newly-Credentialled NDTR
+Scenario 2: Newly Credentialed NDTR

-- 1. A newly-credentialled NDTR is creating their first PDP after accepting a position with the Expanded Food and Nutrition Education Program (EFNEP) to provide nutrition education to diverse audiences. - 2.
-After completing a professional self-evaluation using the Standards in Nutrition Care for NDTRs, the NDTR observes several gaps in their competencies specific to the new job responsibilities.
-One area in which they feel the need for additional education and training is creating and communicating nutrition content that reflect the needs and barriers of diverse audiences.
-(SOPP Indicators 3.3 A, B, and C).
+- A newly credentialed NDTR is creating their first PDP after accepting a position with the Expanded Food and Nutrition Education Program (EFNEP) to provide nutrition education to diverse audiences. - 2.
+After completing a professional self-evaluation using the 2017 Standards for NDTRs, the NDTR observes several gaps in their competencies specific to the new job responsibilities.
+One area in which they feel the need for additional education and training is creating and communicating nutrition content that reflect the needs and barriers of diverse audiences (SOPP Indicators 3.3 A, B, and C).

-India Indicators for Standard 3: Provision of Services 3.3 Contributes to or designs customer-centered services 3.3A Sets priorities based on needs, beliefs/values, goals, resources of the customer, and social determinants of health 3.3B Uses knowledge of the customer's/target population's health conditions, culture, beliefs, and business objectives/services to guide design and delivery of customer-centered services 3.3C Communicates principles of disease prevention and behavioral change appropriate to the customer or target population
+Indic ators fo r Standard 3: Provision of Services 3.3 Contri butes to or designs customer-centered services 3.3A Sets priorities based on needs, beliefs/values, goals, resources of the customer, and social determinants of health 40 3.3B Uses knowledge of the customer's/target population's health conditions, culture, beliefs, and business objectives/services to guide design and delivery of customer-centered services 3.3C Communicates principles of disease prevention and behavioral change appropriate to the customer or target population